What Layers When: Learning to Skip Compute in LLMs with Residual Gates: Experiments

 \textbf{Gate Placement.} Placing the gate before the module proved disastrous: at a 5\% compute reduction entry-point gating yields just 5.5\% accuracy compared to 25.5\% when the gate is applied after the module.
 This dramatic gap confirms that post-module residual gating is crucial for stable, effective learning, as discussed in Section~\ref{sec:impl-details}.

+\textbf{Gate Loss Type.} Replacing our L2-loss on gate activations with an L1 loss mostly underperforms, whereas it achieves a higher loglikelihood accuracy at 0\% compute savings.
+Furthermore, we tested a layer-wise KL divergence regularizer that matches the average gate activation per layer to a target budget, encouraging control of the overall fraction of retained tokens rather than only shrinking individual gates:

+While this loss clearly outperforms our L2 and L1 variants at no compute savings in the generative settings, it performs poorly at even low compute savings.

+\textbf{Frozen Backbone.} To test the extent to which the backbone adapts, we froze a backbone finetuned on our dataset (for fair comparison) and trained gates on the frozen backbone.
+In this frozen setting, downstream accuracy substantially decreases.
+This gives evidence that backbone adaptation plays a major role in the skipping task: the backbone may by itself not reveal all information needed for skipping, necessitation adaptation so that it saves relevance cues in the hidden states which in turn condition the gates.

 \paragraph{GateSkip on varying model sizes and architectures.} To test scalability, we applied GateSkip to larger Llama models (3b and 8b) and observed consistent performance patterns (see Table~\ref{tab:size_arch_ablation}).
-Full results and plots are shown in Appendix \ref{app:raw-results} and \ref{app:plots}.
 The results reveal that for larger architectures, the model is capable of skipping increasingly more tokens without decreasing performance.
 For instance, Llama-3.2-3B with GateSkip can save 37.3\% computation while retaining 91.5\% of its baseline GSM8K (Gen.) performance and 87.3\% of its baseline CSQA (Gen.) performance.
 Moreover, comparisons between Llama and Gemma architectures reveal that the compute-accuracy trade-off generalizes across both model families.
 The instruction-tuned and LAMBADA results mirror these trends: larger or instruction-adapted backbones benefit more from budgeted token selection, maintaining strong generation quality where random or uniform skipping fails, and confirming that GateSkip’s gains persist across usage styles (chat/instruction), lengths, and domains.